AykhanUV/prebuilt-web/README.md

-# prebuilt-web
+# Prebuilt-web

-## Note
+## Project
-This is simple project just for sharing apks with names, descs, and download links
+- This is simple project just for sharing apks with names, descs, and download links.

+- Download links are updated as soon as specified apps are updated.